CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 [aws-ecs-cloudreactor-deployer](https://github.com/CloudReactor/aws-ecs-cloudreactor-deployer)
 Docker image to build and deploy your tasks.
 (This is not to be confused with the Docker container that actually runs your tasks.)
-The Docker container has all the dependencies (python, ansible, aws-cli etc.) built-in, so you don't need to install anything directly on your machine.
+The deployer Docker image has all the dependencies (python, ansible, aws-cli etc.) built-in, so you don't need to install anything directly on your machine.

 Sound good?
 OK, let's get started!